generate/generate-dest/README.md

 Tasks from `generate-dest` will be available on the `foo` namespace from the API and the command line.
 Continuing with the previous code example, to run the `default` task on `generate-dest`, you would run `gen foo:default` (or just `gen foo` if `foo` does not conflict with an existing task on your generator).

-To learn more about namespaces and sub-generators, and how they work, [visit the getting started guide](https://github.com/generate/getting-started-guide).
+To learn more about namespaces and sub-generators, and how they work, [visit the getting started guide](https://github.com/generate/getting-started).

-***

 ## Related projects

 You might also be interested in these projects:

+* [generate](https://www.npmjs.com/package/generate): Fast, composable, highly pluggable project generator with a user-friendly and expressive API. | [homepage](https://github.com/generate/generate "Fast, composable, highly pluggable project generator with a user-friendly and expressive API.")
-* [generate-file](https://www.npmjs.com/package/generate-file): Generator for generating a single file from a template. | [homepage](https://github.com/generate/generate-file)
+* [generate-file](https://www.npmjs.com/package/generate-file): Generator for generating a single file from a template. | [homepage](https://github.com/generate/generate-file "Generator for generating a single file from a template.")
-* [generate-node](https://www.npmjs.com/package/generate-node): Generate a node.js project, with everything you need to begin writing code and easily publish… [more](https://www.npmjs.com/package/generate-node) | [homepage](https://github.com/generate/generate-node)
+* [generate-node](https://www.npmjs.com/package/generate-node): Generate a node.js project, with everything you need to begin writing code and easily publish… [more](https://github.com/generate/generate-node) | [homepage](https://github.com/generate/generate-node "Generate a node.js project, with everything you need to begin writing code and easily publish the project to npm.")
-* [generate](https://www.npmjs.com/package/generate): Fast, composable, highly pluggable project generator with a user-friendly and expressive API. | [homepage](https://github.com/generate/generate)

 ## Contributing

-This document was generated by [verb](https://github.com/verbose/verb), please don't edit directly.
+This document was generated by [verb-readme-generator](https://github.com/verbose/verb-readme-generator) (a [verb](https://github.com/verbose/verb) generator), please don't edit directly.
 Any changes to the readme must be made in [.verb.md](.verb.md).
 See [Building Docs](#building-docs).

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/generate/generate-dest/issues/new).
+For bugs and feature requests, [please create an issue](../../issues/new).
+Or visit the [verb-readme-generator](https://github.com/verbose/verb-readme-generator) project to submit bug reports or pull requests for the readme layout template.

 ## Building docs